giubots/MultimodalChatbotCreator/framework/README.md

 ### The callbacks and the responses:

-Each `Activity` has an associated callback that is in charge of:
+Each `Activity` (END excluded) has an associated callback that is in charge of:

 * Handling the input
 * Updating the knowledge base